Kirby Cove Camp: Description

 Kirby Cove Camp is located on the north shore of the Golden Gate, in a sheltered cove.
 It features a small beach with rocky bluffs on either side.
 A coastal defense site, Battery Kirby, separates the campground from the beach.
 Much of the cove is forested by non-native eucalyptus, pine, and Monterey cypress.
 The forest and steep slopes around the cove provide some shelter from the often harsh winds of the Golden Gate.
 The cove is noted for its isolated feel adjacent to the large, urban setting of San Francisco.

 Camping and hiking

+Kirby Cove is a tent-only, walk-in campground.
+No RVs, van, or car camping is allowed.
 Campsite 1 is located on a bluff above the eastern end of Kirby Cove Beach.
 Campsites 2, 3, and 4 are located away from the water, nestled within groves of trees.
 To view the Golden Gate, its towering bridge, the City of San Francisco and Land's End, one can walk to the bluff above the beach in front of the batteries and sit at a picnic table.

-Accessing the area for camping or day-use requires hiking past a locked gate and descending a mile-long road.
-Reservations must be made for Kirby Cove Camp for either overnight camping or day use.
+Campsites require reservations made online and are extremely competitive.
+Campers with reservations gain gate access to park near the campsites.
+Accessing the area for day-use without a reservation requires hiking past a locked gate and descending a mile-long road.
+Reservations must be made for Kirby Cove Camp for either overnight camping.
 Limits are placed on the duration of stay and the amount of yearly use to open this opportunity for as many as possible.